Lucas-Barrios/lab_llm_judges_Lucas_Barrios/evaluation_design.md

 **Prompt:**
 ```
-You are a backend assistant for the Kairos CRM.
+You are a backend assistant for this consulting firm's CRM.

 A user asks: "Did the research finish for Studio Berlin?"